April 29, 2025

 Use a high-resolution camera.
 It should shoot high quality video, meaning 720p or higher, and with a frame rate of 24 fps or more.
 Most phone cameras are capable, but may not produce the best results.
 Shoot in MP4 or MOV format, and check that your video editing software is compatible.

 Lighting for your video is crucial.
 A properly lit green screen makes keying out the green in post production easier.
 Light your screen thoroughly and entirely before lighting your subject.
-They shouldn’t be treated as one.
+They shouldn't be treated as one.
+First light your green screen to ensure even illumination without shadows or hot spots, then separately light your subject to match the lighting of your intended background.

-Consider the type of video footage you’ll be using for your new background.
+Consider the type of video footage you'll be using for your new background.
 Light your subject accordingly, paying particular attention to light direction and color temperature.
 Light appears cool or warm depending on the kind of bulbs you use.
 If your new background clip is a sunlit valley, the last thing you want is a subject lit with fluorescent dental-clinic-like light, or, worse, for the sunlight to be coming from the wrong side.
+Your lighting should match the direction, intensity, and color of light in your background footage.

 In fact, the further clothing and props are from green or blue, the better.
 Colors with just a hint of green can appear semi-translucent.
 Reflective objects and surfaces can also be a problem.
 Try removing any shine from your subject's face or head.